ProdataSQL/Fabric/09_sp_WhoIsActive/README.md

 <a href="https://github.com/amachanic">Adam Machanic</a>, - probably the most widely used and known 3rd Party scripot for SqlDbEngine

 If you haven't installed sp_WhoIsActive on all your SqlEbEngine, then its a must install.
 Adam's code is a master class in design, TSQL coding and extensibility.
+A lesson in how to go from a basic script ot a swiss army knife ;-)

 This script for Fabric DW just shows exec requests, sessions and SQL Statements.
 When coming from SqlDbEngine this adds some familiarity to monitoring.